 What are the specific needs of this hospital compared to similar facilities?

 Working with an outside staffing firm is one way for healthcare facilities to reduce wait times, increase available services, lower physician burnout rates, and improve performance in other areas.
-We've compiled the key metrics staffing firms use to stay competitive in their industryby predicting employment demand at hospitals and other healthcare facilities.
+We've compiled the key metrics that staffing firms use to predict employment demand at hospitals and other healthcare facilities.

 Top 4 Indicators of Healthcare Staffing Need